-- Positive home / school liaison and good community links will be promoted. - Parents will be informed of good as well as inappropriate behaviour. - Parents will be involved at an early stage of particular difficulties with individual pupils. - Parents will be notified as soon as possible about any serious incident and given an early opportunity to discuss the matter. - We aim to involve parents through the home/school agreement which will be shared with parents each September.
+- Positive home / school liaison and good community links will be promoted. - Parents will be informed of good as well as inappropriate behaviour. - Parents will be involved at an early stage of particular difficulties with individual pupils. - Parents will be notified as soon as possible about any serious incident and given an early opportunity to discuss the matter. - We aim to involve parents through the home/school agreement which is shared with parents on the school website.